-Food Bank for the Heartland has been honored with a Four-Star Rating from Charity Navigator for the seventh consecutive year.
+Food Bank for the Heartland has been honored with a Four-Star Rating from Charity Navigator for the eighth consecutive year.
 Charity Navigator is the nation’s largest evaluator of charities.
-They provide ratings for over 5,000 American charities based on sound fiscal management and commitment to accountability and transparency.
+They provide ratings for over 8,000 American charities based on sound fiscal management and commitment to accountability and transparency.

 To view the Food Bank’s rating, please visit: www.charitynavigator.com.

-For the eighth year, the Woodhouse Auto Family challenged its employees and the community to raise funds for Food Bank for the Heartland’s BackPack program during the month of November; the response was overwhelming.
-A record $1,205,440 was raised by the Woodhouse Challenge, which is enough for 7,534 kids to participate in the BackPack program during the school year!
-The goal of helping 6,250 kids was far surpassed.
+For the ninth year, the Woodhouse Auto Family challenged its employees and the community to raise funds during the month of November for Food Bank for the Heartland’s BackPack program; both responded with overwhelming generosity.
+The Woodhouse Challenge IX generated $1,080,576, which is enough for 6,576 food-insecure kids to participate in the BackPack program during the school year.

-“Words cannot express our thanks to Lance and Becky Pittack for championing this cause,” said Susan Ogborn, president and CEO of the Food Bank.
+“Words cannot express our thanks to Jason and Shelbi Pittack for championing this cause,” said Susan Ogborn, president and CEO of the Food Bank.
 “We are in awe of the culture within the Woodhouse Auto Family.
-They have a deep desire to make a difference in our communities, and they have.
+Employees have a deep desire to make a difference in our communities, and they have.
 Woodhouse successfully rallied the public in an effort to help the thousands of children in our area who at-risk for hunger.”

 The Food Bank is thrilled to welcome Chef Curtis Stone Thursday, March 1, 2018, to the Embassy Suites La Vista.Learn more